HW71/AutoItLibrary/README.md

 Introduction
 ------------
-AutoItLibrary is a Python keyword library that extends the Robot Framework (http://code.google.com/p/robotframework/) by providing keywords based on the COM interface to AutoIt (http://www.autoitscript.com/autoit3/index.shtml).
-AutoIt is a freeware tool providing a scripting language for automating the Windows GUI.
+AutoItLibrary is a Python keyword library that extends the Robot Framework (http://code.google.com/p/robotframework/) by providing keywords based on the AutoItX COM object.
+The AutoItX COM object itself belongs to AutoIt (http://www.autoitscript.com/autoit3/index.shtml), which is a set of freeware tools providing for example a scripting language for automating the Windows GUI.

 In order to do screenshots, the AutoItLibrary uses the Open Source Python Image Library tool PIL (http://www.pythonware.com/products/pil/).
 Unfortunately this library is not maintained anymore and additionally only available for 32 Bit operating systems.
 Hence automatically taking screenshots in case of a failed AutoItLibrary keyword is currently not possible on 64 Bit OSs.
 A possible workaround would be to adapt AutoItLibrary in such a way that the PIL fork "pillow" (https://python-pillow.org/) is used.